 A traffic session is a collection of user interactions that occur over a period of time.
 The same may be said about Amazon.
 One session is defined as when a consumer accesses your Amazon shop, views various pages, and interacts with different pages.
 However, after a certain amount of inactivity, the session will terminate.

 In general, page views would outnumber traffic (session).
-If they are equal, though, it indicates that the items do not pique the attention of your customers.
+If they are equal, it indicates that the items do not pique your customers’ attention.
 It indicates that they were looking at a single product and then exited the store.

 If this occurs, and few people are interested in your items, it’s essential to assess the causes.
 In this instance, you shouldn’t expect a high conversion rate.